• Skip to primary navigation

 How to store feijoas

 Feijoas are best eaten fresh when they have dropped from the tree.
 They can be prone to spoiling really easily, where one bad feijoa can spoil the rest really quickly.
-If you have space you can lay out news paper somewhere cool and dry, such a garage, and lay the fruit out without any of them touching.
+If you have space you can lay out newspaper somewhere cool and dry, such as a garage, and lay the fruit out without any of them touching.
 Alternatively I have keep them on my kitchen bench for up to a week, in containers so that again the individual fruit isn't touching.
 Check the feijoas every day or so and remove any fruit showing signs of brown spots or going bad immediately.

 Preserving feijoas